 Thursday at 9:00 pm (Sheridan Opera House)

-The Patron Experience features a private opening concert at the historic Sheridan Opera House the night before the festival begins.
+The Patron Experience features a private opening concert with Victor Wooten Band at the historic Sheridan Opera House the night before the festival begins.

 Set in the heart of downtown Telluride, the opening concert is part of the new Patron Experience which treats pass-holders to top-of-the-line festival amenities making for a truly elegant and memorable experience.
 The opening concert joins a fleet of fresh upgrades to the Patron Experience including a one-of-a-kind, on-stage seated viewing area accompanied by a full stage-side hosted bar.
 For more info or to purchase tickets, click here.